101 Unhealthiest Habits on the Planet

 A recent study found there are 700 strains of bacteria, on average, living in the interior of your car.
 The average steering wheel has about 629 units of bacteria per square centimeter.
 (That makes it four times dirtier than a public toilet seat!)
 If you touch the steering wheel, then your face, you risk making yourself sick.

-The Remedy Rx: Clean your car after every long road trip and once every few weeks.
+The Rx: Clean your car after every long road trip and once every few weeks.
 Use an antibacterial cleaner on everything you touch, including the steering wheel, dash and controls.

 You're Around Smokers Outside